nick-prater/newstead-pre-school/content/policies/risk_assessment.md

     * Recording any action taken following a review or incident.

-    * Ensuring that we have instructions on what to do if any hazardous materials are spilt, ingested, or come into contact with eys or skin.
+    * Ensuring that we have instructions on what to do if any hazardous materials are spilt, ingested, or come into contact with eyes or skin.
 This information is often printed on the container, but otherwise [Chemical Safety Data Sheets](http://www.hse.gov.uk/coshh/basics/datasheets.htm) will be obtained from the supplier.